Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### Select the incorrect statement.

-- [ ] in Amazon EC2, the private IP addresses only returned to Amazon EC2 when the instance is stopped or terminated.
+- [ ] In Amazon EC2, the private IP addresses only returned to Amazon EC2 when the instance is stopped or terminated.
-- [ ] in Amazon VPC, an instance retains its private IP addresses when the instance is stopped.
+- [ ] In Amazon VPC, an instance retains its private IP addresses when the instance is stopped.
-- [x] in Amazon VPC, an instance does NOT retain its private IP addresses when the instance is stopped.
+- [x] In Amazon VPC, an instance does NOT retain its private IP addresses when the instance is stopped.
-- [ ] in Amazon EC2, the private IP address is associated exclusive ly with the instance for its lifetime.
+- [ ] In Amazon EC2, the private IP address is associated exclusive ly with the instance for its lifetime.

 ### An organization has a statutory requirement to protect the data at rest for data stored in EBS volumes.
 Which of the below mentioned options can the organization use to achieve data protection?